Kenza-AI/sagify/docs/index.md

 ### Push Docker Image to AWS ECS

-If you have followed all the steps of *Getting Started*, run `sagify push src` to push the Docker image to AWS ECS.
+If you have followed all the steps of *Getting Started*, run `sagify push` to push the Docker image to AWS ECS.
 This step may take some time depending on your internet connection upload speed.

 ### Create S3 Bucket